 on peak means the periods between 8.00 a.m. and 10.00 p.m.
 Monday to Friday;

+permitted surcharge, in relation to a payment, has the meaning given in RBA Standard No. 3 of 2016;

 RBA cash rate means the percentage (or maximum percentage) specified by the Reserve Bank of Australia as the Cash Rate Target;

+RBA Standard No. 3 of 2016 means the standard titled Standard No. 3 of 2016: Scheme Rules Relating to Merchant Pricing for Credit, Debit and Prepaid Card Transactions determined by the Reserve Bank of Australia under the Payment Systems (Regulation) Act 1998 (Commonwealth) section 18, as in force from time to time;

 residential tariff means Tariff A1 or B1;

 Tariff followed by a designation means the tariff so designated in Schedule 1;